ovity/octotree/README.md

 ## Octotree
-Browser extensions (Chrome, Firefox, Safari and Opera) to display GitHub code in tree format.
+Browser extensions (Chrome, Firefox, Opera and Safari) to display GitHub code in tree format.
 Useful for developers who frequently read source in GitHub and do not want to download or checkout too many repositories.
 Features:

 * Easy-to-navigate code tree like IDEs
 * Fast browsing with pjax